Skyscanner/backpack-android/docs/BarChart/README.md

 ## Usage

-The Bar Chart component can be used in both XML and Kotlin/Java
+E.g. The Bar Chart component can be used in both XML and Kotlin/Java,
+however, feeding the component with data can only be done programmatically.

 Example of a Bar Chart in XML